Bia Zaneratto: International career

 Ahead of the inaugural 2008 FIFA U-17 Women's World Cup, a 14-year-old Bia Zaneratto was the youngest player in Brazil's squad and was highlighted as a "player to watch" by The New Zealand Herald newspaper.

 In May 2011, she made her debut for the senior national team in a 3–0 friendly win over Chile at Estádio Rei Pelé in Maceió.
 Bia Zaneratto was named in Brazil's squad for the 2011 FIFA Women's World Cup in Germany and participated in the 3–0 group stage win over Equatorial Guinea.

 In February 2015, Bia Zaneratto's club commitments in South Korea meant she was left out of Brazil's 18-month residency programme intended to prepare the national team for the 2015 FIFA Women's World Cup and the 2016 Rio Olympics.
 At the World Cup in Canada, Bia Zaneratto made substitute appearances in the final group game, a 1–0 win over Costa Rica, and the 1–0 second-round defeat by Australia.

-Bia Zaneratto was named to the Brazil squad for the 2016 Summer Olympics, her first Olympic Games.
-She plundered three goals, including one in the Bronze Medal match, in which Brazil lost 2–1 to Canada, as hosts Brazil finished in fourth place.
+Bia Zaneratto was named to the Brazil squad for the 2016 Summer Olympics the country hosted, her first Olympic Games.
+She plundered three goals, including one in the Bronze Medal match, in which Brazil lost 2–1 to Canada to finish in fourth place.
 It was reported that her performances "lit up" the Games and made her a target for clubs in the American National Women's Soccer League, albeit her relatively high salary in South Korea made a transfer less likely.

 At the 2019 SheBelieves Cup, Bia Zaneratto suffered a fractured fibula during Brazil's 1–0 defeat by hosts the United States in Tampa, Florida.
+Returning to the Olympic games at the 2020 Summer Olympics, Bia Zaneratto scored and had an assist in the opener against China.

+At the 2023 FIFA Women's World Cup, Bia Zaneratto scored against Panama.
+Shortly before the 2024 Summer Olympics, Zaneratto suffered a stress fracture that forced her to not attend her third Olympic tournament.

+Career statistics

 International goals

 Scores and results list Brazil's goal tally first.